Castilleja miniata

-Castilleja miniata is a species of Indian paintbrush known by the common name giant red Indian paintbrush.
+Castilleja miniata is a species of Indian paintbrush known by the common name giant red paintbrush.
 It is native to western North America from Alaska to Ontario to California to New Mexico, where it grows usually in moist places in a wide variety of habitat types.

 Description

-This wildflower is a perennial herb growing up to about 80 centimeters tall, slender and green to dark purple in herbage color.
+Giant red paintbrush is a perennial herb that grows 12 to 80 centimeters tall, though occasionally reaching 1 meter, with few to many branching stems.
+It can have a taproot or grow from rhizomes with branching roots.
 The lance-shaped leaves are 3 to 6 centimeters long, pointed, and coated in thin hairs.
 The inflorescence is made up of bright red to pale orange or orange-tipped bracts.
 Between the bracts emerge the yellow-green, red-edged tubular flowers.
 Flowers bloom May to September.

 Because most species of the genus are parasitic on other plants, sophisticated networks are formed between their roots and those of other species.
 They therefore cannot be transplanted in most cases.
+It frequently will use willow as a host plant.
 Its native habitats include wet mountain meadows and stream banks below 11,000 feet.

-Subspecies

-There are three subspecies of this plant:
+Taxonomy